Chicago P.D. season 5: Cast changes

-On May 25, 2017, it was announced that Sophia Bush would be departing the series, while Jon Seda is set to return after the cancellation of Chicago Justice.
+On May 25, 2017, it was announced that Sophia Bush would be departing the series following the season four finale, while Jon Seda is set to return after the cancellation of Chicago Justice.
 After recurring last season as Detective Hailey Upton, Tracy Spiridakos has been promoted to a series regular for this season.

 Mykelti Williamson reprises his role of Lieutenant Denny Woods in a recurring role, and Wendell Pierce join the cast as Alderman Ray Price, in a recurring role.

 Wil Traval guest stars as Sergeant McGrady, who shares a history with Upton.
 Anabelle Acosta joins the cast in the recurring role of Camila, and began appearing from episode 7, while Zach Appelman made his debut as Burgess' boyfriend and federal prosecutor, Matt Miller from episode 8.

 Ratings

 Home media

 The DVD release of season five was released in Region 1 on September 11, 2018.